 Excellent ventilation, and a very secure fit.
 Sizing and training guides included.
 Rubber cage more comfortable than metal.
-Can be attached to collars and leashes.
+Choice of muzzles designed for specific breeds.

 Some reports of sharp edges.
 Difficult to find the right size.
 Stronger breeds can break cage within minutes.
 Some chafing reported.